evillarta/web_app/README.md

 # README

-This is the my first repository of on ruby on Rails
+This repository for the first web_app of the Complete Ruby on Rails Developer Course